dayton-outar/shillings/docs/MARKETING/README.md

 ![Buyer's Journey](/.attachments/content-format-buyers-journey.png)

 A buyer's journey would not be complete without _Buyer Personas_, which is basically the profile of the targeted prospects (or customers).
 The buyer persona usually includes some demographics but most importantly buying insights that influences their decision-making.
+Since, the personas are based off the stock market industry, using the psychology of the [types of investors](./INVESTORS.md) was integrally important in building the personas.

 ![Buyer Personas Insights](/.attachments/buyer-personas-insights.png)